About LACC

 Senior Advisor

 Bill DeWalt has a B.A. and a PhD in Cultural Anthropology from the University of Connecticut.
 During a long and distinguished academic career, he authored or coauthored a substantial number of books and articles about the relationship between humans and natural resources in Latin America, and he advised many PhD students who are now leaders in academic and nonprofit organizations.
 Bill was the recipient of major teaching and research awards at both the University of Kentucky and University of Pittsburgh.
-At the University of Pittsburgh, he was Director of the renowned Center for Latin American Studies and as Distinguished Service Professor of Public and International Affairs.
+At the University of Pittsburgh, he was Director of the renowned Center for Latin American Studies and Distinguished Service Professor of Public and International Affairs.
 While a professor, he served as a consultant for many international development organizations including the U.S. Agency for International Development, World Bank, International Finance Corporation, Inter-American Development Bank, and the World Wildlife Fund.
 Bill became Director of the Carnegie Museum of Natural History in 2001 where he raised more than $50 million for building projects that included major expansions of Hillman Hall of Gems and Minerals and of the museum’s world-famous dinosaur halls.
 He then became the Founding President and Director of the new, award-winning $250 million Musical Instrument Museum in Phoenix, Arizona.
 After retiring for the first time, he became Executive Vice President and Museum Director to help guide the Edward M. Kennedy Institute for the United States Senate to its successful opening in 2015.
-Now retired, he serves in a volunteer role on the Board of Trustees of the Pennsylvania chapter of The Nature Conservancy.
+Bill was a long-time member and served as the Chair of the Board of Trustees of the Pennsylvania/Delaware chapter of The Nature Conservancy.
 Bill has been a life member of the Latin American Studies Association since 1994.

 Sylvia M. Keller, MPM